Software firm Computer Associates International Inc. Thursday announced an agreement to purchase Concord Communications

 Concord's technologies will be integrated with CA's enterprise systems management business unit, one of five new divisions that CA formed this week under a restructuring of business operations.
 Jeff Clarke, CA's chief operating officer, said Concord's products will be added to CA's Unicenter brand of enterprise systems management software offerings.

-Speaking on a webcast announcing the deal, CA CEO John Swainson claimed the deal will enable CA to offer the broadest enterprise systems management
+Speaking on a webcast announcing the deal, CA CEO John Swainson claimed the deal will enable CA to offer the broadest enterprise systems management offerings in the industry.

 This acquisition is CA's second high-profile acquisition of a Massachusetts company in recent months.
 It recently laid down $340 million to acquire Netegrity, a Waltham, Mass., software firm.